-5. Observational Work.-The observational work embraces the following:-(a) solar research, (b) stellar research, (c) spectroscopic researches, (d) atmospheric electricity, (e) ozone content of the atmosphere, (f) luminosity of the night sky, and (g) meteorological observations.
+5. Observational Work.-The observational work embraces the following:-(a) solar research, (b) stellar research, (c) spectroscopic researches, (d) atmospheric electricity, (e) cosmic radiation, (f) radio research, (g) ozone content of the atmosphere, (h) luminosity of the night sky, and (i) meteorological observations.
 A more detailed account of the observational work cannot, owing to limits of space, be published in this issue, but may be found in earlier issues (see No. 22, p.
 1011).